MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - Crops, crop areas, water use, and energy use;

-- Records of meetings with individuals;
+- Records of meetings with you;

 - Bank account and credit card details;